-- Issued an advisory opinion protecting transparency and competition in mortgage markets by cracking down on online mortgage shopping platforms that use coercive tactics to channel homebuyers towards lenders that pay the platforms kickbacks, instead of simply showing Americans the best deal for them. - Launched a rulemaking to put Americans in control of their own financial data and make it easier for consumers to switch banks.
-The move towards so-called "open banking" would force banks to compete for customers instead of leveraging personal financial data to effectively lock them in. - Launched an initiative to increase housing market competition by improving Americans' mortgage refinancing options. - Created an Office of Competition and Innovation to help spur innovation in financial services by promoting competition and identifying stumbling blocks for new market entrants. - Revived an existing authority to hold "fintechs" to the same standards as banks.
-The action evens the playing field by preventing fintechs from gaining competitive advantages over other firms by escaping penalties for discrimination, data and privacy breaches, fraud, and misleading marketing. - Director Chopra, who sits on the FDIC's board, successfully won a review of the FDIC's bank merger policies to determine how extreme consolidation in banking has impacted American families and businesses.
+Issued an advisory opinion protecting transparency and competition in mortgage markets by cracking down on online mortgage shopping platforms that use coercive

+- tactics to channel homebuyers towards lenders that pay the platforms kickbacks, instead of simply showing Americans the best deal for them. - Launched a rulemaking to put Americans in control of their own financial data and make it easier for consumers to switch banks.
+The move towards so-called "open banking" would force banks to compete for customers instead of leveraging personal financial data to effectively lock them in. - Launched an initiative to increase housing market competition by improving Americans' mortgage refinancing options. - Sued nonbank mortgage loan originator Freedom Mortgage for an illegal kickback scheme that gave unlawful incentives to real estate brokers and agents in exchange for mortgage loan referrals. - Created an Office of Competition and Innovation to help spur innovation in financial services by promoting competition and identifying stumbling blocks for new market entrants. - Revived an existing authority to hold "fintechs" to the same standards as banks.
+The action evens the playing field by preventing fintechs from gaining competitive advantages over other firms by escaping penalties for discrimination, data and privacy breaches, fraud, and misleading marketing. - Launched new rules to hold Big Tech firms offering payment apps like Apple and Google to the same regulatory and supervisory standards as banks, protecting both competition and consumers in the consumer payments sector. - Director Chopra, who sits on the FDIC's board, successfully won a review of the FDIC's bank merger policies to determine how extreme consolidation in banking has impacted American families and businesses. - Released a policy statement defining the abusive conduct standard based on 40 cases of CFPB precedent, better equipping the agency to combat corporate misdeeds and making it easier for businesses large and small to comply with the law.